 Originating in Boston, Fasten announced its Austin arrival in June 2016.
 Fasten provides a ride-share experience that’s at a low cost to the rider, and drivers can earn more.
 Riders can “boost” the arrival of a ride for faster service and can rely on no surge pricing.
 Riders will also be able to know their fare before ever stepping in the vehicle.

-Based out of Oklahoma, Tride Technology LLC, is a new ride sharing company that comes with no surge pricing, a user friendly app and an expanding market across Texas.
+Tride Technology LLC is a new ride sharing company that comes with no surge pricing, a user friendly app, and an expanding market across Texas.

 zTrip is a smartphone app that lets you book a black car or taxi in seconds.
 You can book for now, for later today, or for later this week.
 The service is backed by over 25 years of trusted customer support and professionally-licensed and insured drivers. zTrip is owned and operated by Transdev, the leading provider of passenger ground transportation services in North America.

 Where may I park?

 SpotHero is the nation’s leading parking reservation app for booking convenient and affordable parking, whether it’s for an event, commute to work, or even airport parking.